 - Using a pacifier after age 2 can cause dental and speech problems.

 - Most babies stop on their own, but you can encourage it, too.

-- Try giving it to baby only when she's falling asleep.Then, stop that, too.
+- Try giving it to baby only when they are falling asleep.Then, stop that, too.

 - Offer another comfort, like a special toy or blanket.

-- During the day, try distracting your baby when she wants a pacifier.
+- During the day, try distracting your baby when they want a pacifier.

 Questions You May Have About Development